connervieira/Assassin/DOCUMENTATION.md

     - If you don't install MPG321, Assassin will encounter errors when audio alerts are enabled in the configuration.
     - You can install MPG321 using the following command on a Debian based Linux machine: `sudo apt-get install mpg321`
     - If you don't intend on using Assassin's audio features, this is step is optional.
+6. Optionally, install text-to-speech (Recommended)
+    - Assassin is capable of using PyTTSx3 to announce text-to-speech alerts.
+    - PyTTSx3 can be installed using the following command: `pip3 install pyttsx3`
 5. Optionally, install AirCrackNG (Recommended)
     - To use the drone alerting features of Assassin, `aircrack-ng` will need to be installed.
 AirCrack should come packaged with `airomon-ng` and `airodump-ng`.
     - You can install AirCrack using this command on a Debian based Linux machine: `sudo apt-get install aircrack-ng`